-On AIX, C and C++ input/output and conversion functions apply the rounding mode in effect to the values that are input or output by the function.
-These functions include printf, scanf, atof, and ftoa, as well as the C++ input and output operators (>> and <<) on objects like cin and cout.
+On AIX, C input/output and conversion functions apply the rounding mode in effect to the values that are input or output by the function.
+These functions include printf, scanf, atof, and ftoa.

 For example, if the current rounding mode is round-to-infinity, the printf function will apply that rounding mode to the floating-point digit string value it prints, in addition to the rounding that was already performed on a calculation.
 The following example illustrates this: